 - Taking a partnership approach to achieve WCP goals.
-The Schuylkill Action Network will continue to act as the forum for watershed partners to discuss, promote, and achieve a variety of source water protection related goals. - Utilizing the SAN Pathogens workgroup as a forum for tracking changes and upgrades in WWTP discharges upstream of Philadelphia - Contributing funding to the SRRF to implement WCP control measures including agricultural BMPs on farms
+The Schuylkill Action Network will continue to act as the forum for watershed partners to discuss, promote, and achieve a variety of source water protection related goals. - Utilizing the SAN Pathogens workgroup as a forum for tracking changes and upgrades in WWTP discharges upstream of Philadelphia - Contributing funding to the SRRF to implement WCP control measures including agricultural BMPs on farms us%20Report.pdf>

-- Working with Lehigh University to identify sources of Cryptosporidium and correlate watershed data with research sample results - Track availability of updates for publicly available data sources used in source water protection planning, particularly as it pertains to WSS reporting timelines
+• Track availability of updates for publicly available data sources used in source water protection planning, particularly as it pertains to regulatory reporting timelines